makersacademy/chitter-challenge/README.md

 - modified travis.yml, (added in script: RAILS_ENV=test bundle exec rake db:migrate, and ), so that travis now working.
 I first created database before script, and also added (addons: postgresql: 9.6).

 - fixed flash, so that it doesnt go to another page, but flash is displayed on the page (e.g. sign up).
 Did this by redirecting to '/users/new' after the flash.

-## Others (that was in the task) to do

-Bcrypt
-- test that it stores in a hash

 -----
 ## Self code review